wp-plugins/list-all-pages/readme.txt

 === List All Pages ===
-Contributors: TJG-List-All
+Contributors: The Jake Group
 Tags: development, list pages, quick edits
 Requires at least: 3.0.0
-Tested up to: 3.2.1
+Tested up to: 3.4.1
 Stable tag: trunk

 This plugin is used to provide quick access to edit any page in a wordpress site.